lukassnoek/nifti2gif/README.rst

 Optional arguments are:
   -h, --help    show this help message and exit
   -f FILE, --file FILE  Filename of nifti to process.
+  -d DIRECTION, --direction DIRECTION   Direction (orientation) of gif-movie;
+  					default: x-direction/saggital
-  -d DIRECTION, --direction DIRECTION   Direction (orientation) of gif-movie (default: x-direction/saggital) -s SCALE, --scale SCALE   Scale ("size") of gif-image (default: 1, i.e. no scaling) -k SKIP, --skip SKIP  How many slices to skip from beginning (default: 0) -t TRIM, --trim TRIM  How many slices to trim from the end (default: 0)
+  -s SCALE, --scale SCALE   Scale ("size") of gif-image (default: 1, i.e. no scaling) -k SKIP, --skip SKIP  How many slices to skip from beginning (default: 0) -t TRIM, --trim TRIM  How many slices to trim from the end (default: 0)